-At the discretion of the Third Amended 2011 Plan administrator, the Third Amended 2011 Plan allows a participant to satisfy his or her tax withholding requirements under federal and state tax laws in connection with the exercise or receipt of an Award by electing to have shares withheld, and/or by delivering to the Company already-owned shares.
+At the discretion of the Fourth Amended 2011 Plan administrator, the Fourth Amended 2011 Plan allows a participant to satisfy his or her tax withholding requirements under federal and state tax laws in connection with the exercise or receipt of an Award by electing to have shares withheld, and/or by delivering to the Company already-owned shares.

 If the participant is an employee or former employee, the amount a participant recognizes as ordinary income in connection with any Award is subject to withholding taxes (generally not applicable to incentive stock options) and the Company is allowed a tax deduction equal to the amount of ordinary income recognized by the participant, provided that, Code Section 162(m) contains special rules regarding the federal income tax deductibility of compensation paid to the Company's chief executive officer and to each of the Company's three most highly compensated executive officers (other than the Company's chief executive officer and chief financial officer).
 The general rule is that annual compensation paid to any of these specified executives will be deductible only to the extent that it does not exceed \$1,000,000.
 However, the Company can preserve the deductibility of certain compensation in excess of \$1,000,000 if such compensation qualifies as "performance-based compensation" by complying with certain conditions imposed by the Code Section 162(m) rules (including the establishment of a maximum number of shares with respect to which Awards may be granted to any one employee during one fiscal year) and if the material terms of such compensation are disclosed to and approved by the Company's stockholders (e.g., see Performance Goals above).
-Because of the fact-based nature of the performance-based compensation exception under Code Section 162(m) and the limited availability of binding guidance thereunder, the Company cannot guarantee that the Awards under the Third Amended 2011 Plan will gualify for exemption under Code Section 162(m).
-However, the Third Amended 2011 Plan is structured with the intention that the Third Amended 2011 Plan administrator will have the discretion to make Awards under the Third Amended 2011 Plan that would qualify as "performance-based compensation" and be fully deductible.
-Accordingly, the Company is seeking stockholder approval of the Third Amended 2011 Plan to comply with Code Section 162(m).
+Because of the fact-based nature of the performance-based compensation under Code Section 162(m) and the limited availability of binding guidance thereunder, the Company cannot guarantee that the Awards under the Fourth Amended 2011 Plan will qualify for exemption under Code Section 162(m).
+However, the Fourth Amended 2011 Plan that would qualify as "performance-based compensation" and be fully deductible.
+Accordingly, the Company is seeking stockholder approval of the Fourth Amended 2011 Plan to comply with Code Section 162(m).

-The number of awards (if any) that an eligible participant may receive under the Third Amended 2011 Plan is in the discretion of the administrator and therefore cannot be determined in advance.
-The following table sets forth (a) the aggregate number of shares subject to Awards of stock units granted under the 2011 Plan (as amended) during the fiscal year ended December 31, 2015, (b) the dollar value of such stock units based on the closing price of our common stock on the grant date, (c) the aggregate number of shares subject to Awards of stock options granted under the 2011 Plan (as amended) during the fiscal year ended fiscal year ended December 31, 2015, and (d) the weighted average per share exercise price of such stock options.
+The number of awards (if any) that an eligible participant may receive under the Fourth Amended 2011 Plan is in the discretion of the administrator and therefore cannot be determined in advance.
+The following table sets forth (a) the aggregate number of shares subject to Awards of stock units granted under the 2011 Plan (as amended) during the fiscal year ended December 31, 2016, (b) the dollar value of such stock units based on the closing price of our common stock on the grant effective date, (c) the aggregate number of shares subject to Awards of stock options granted under the 2011 Plan (as amended) during the fiscal year ended December 31, 2016, and (d) the weighted average per share exercise price of such stock options.